doamatto/nextdns-managed/README.md

 **Q:** Ok, but like.. why?<br/>
 **A:** It was purely so that I could manage my devices without having to entirely replace solutions just for things to work properly.
 In otherwords, this was the easiest way for me to get my job done.

+**Q:** It looks weird when I open the installer?
+Why?<br/>
+**A:** This is meant to be installed via an MDM solution or via the command-line, not with the GUI.
+Although you 120% could install things that way, it defeats the purpose, and you might as well use the GUI at that point.

+**Q:** Couldn't you just use a PowerShell script instead?<br/>
+**A:** In a perfect world: yes.
+However, this rather overkill solution is because Meraki will let you store .EXEs on their servers instead of having to link to binaries from other places.
+This makes it easier for me to automate, as well as makes less servers to worry about in the unforeseen event of a server outage.